 (b) During the year ended December 31, 2024, the Company completed a number of additional acquisitions for aggregate cash consideration of \$1,173 plus cash holdbacks of \$254 and contingent consideration with an estimated acquisition date fair value of \$85.
 The total consideration resulting from the additional acquisitions in the year ended December 31, 2024 was \$1,513.
 The contingent consideration is payable on the achievement of certain financial targets in the post-acquisition periods.
 The obligation for contingent consideration for acquisitions during the year ended December 31, 2024 has been recorded at its estimated fair value at the various acquisition dates.
 The estimated fair value of the applicable contingent consideration is calculated using the estimated financial outcome and resulting expected contingent consideration to be paid and inclusion of a discount rate as appropriate.
 For these arrangements, which include both maximum, or capped, and unlimited contingent consideration amounts, the estimated increase to the initial consideration is not expected to exceed \$142 at the time of the acquisition.
-Aggregate contingent consideration of \$174 (December 31, 2023 - \$192) has been reported in the current and prior periods.
+Aggregate contingent consideration of \$174 (December 31, 2023 - \$192) has been reported in the consolidated statement of financial position at its estimated fair value relating to applicable acquisitions completed in the current and prior periods.
 Changes made to the estimated fair value of contingent consideration are included in other, net in the consolidated statements of income (loss).
 An expense of \$8 has been recorded for the year ended December 31, 2024, as a result of such changes (income of \$5 for year ended December 31, 2023).